 - Wrongful death

-Keep these things in mind if you or a loved one are involved in an auto wreck in Ocala, Florida.
+Keep these things in mind if you or a loved one is involved in an auto wreck in Ocala, Florida.
 These simple steps can help to keep you healthy and preserve your ability to recover the money you need after a crash.

 - Stay at the Accident Scene: It’s a crime to leave if anyone was injured or killed or if property was extensively damaged.

 - Move to Safety: Move to the side of the road or somewhere safe nearby.
 Your wreck might create a hazard and increase the risk of another crash.
-You don’t want to be in your car if that happens.

 - Don’t Apologize: You might want to say you’re sorry, but resist the urge.
 Things you say can be taken out of context or exaggerated and used against you down the line.